What is V2V migration

-Before start the task, please install AOMEI Cyber Backup first, and add the devices such as VMware ESXi or Hyper-V.
+Before start the task, please install AOMEI Cyber Backup first, and add Hyper-V, vCenter or Standalone ESXi host as the source device.

 1. Select Task >> Backup Task >> Create New Task.
 Enter the name and select backup device and VMs.
 You are able to select numerous VMs at the same time for backup.

 2. Schedule the backup: specify the backup way as full / incremental / differential backup, and select the specific time for automatic backup.